Sambourne House

-18 Stafford Terrace, formerly known as Linley Sambourne House, now renamed to Sambourne House, was the home of the Punch illustrator Edward Linley Sambourne (1844–1910) in Kensington, London.
+Sambourne House, previously known as 18 Stafford Terrace and Linley Sambourne House, was the home of the Punch illustrator Edward Linley Sambourne (1844–1910) in Kensington, London.
 The house, now Grade II* listed, is currently open to the public as a museum.

-18 Stafford Terrace was an almost new townhouse when the Sambournes moved in, in 1875.
-It was Linley Sambourne who set about re-decorating the house in the Aesthetic style.
-Today the house is a fine example of middle-class Aestheticism; its influences can still be seen permeating throughout the house, from decorative Sunflower motifs in the stained glass windows to the fine selection of William Morris wallpapers that hang within the rooms through to the displayed collection of blue-and-white Chinese import porcelain.
+In 1875 when the Sambournes moved in, 18 Stafford Terrace was an almost new townhouse.
+Linley Sambourne and his wife Marion set about re-decorating the house in the Aesthetic style.
+Today the house is a fine example of middle-class Aestheticism; its influences can still be seen permeating throughout the house, from decorative Sunflower motifs in the stained glass windows, to the fine selection of William Morris wallpapers that hang within the rooms, through to the displayed collection of blue-and-white Chinese import porcelain.

 Legacy

-Linley Sambourne died in 1910 but it was not until his wife Marion's death four years later that the house passed to their bachelor son Roy.
+Linley Sambourne died in 1910 but it was not until Marion's death four years later that the house passed to their bachelor son Roy.
 Roy kept the house's interior largely unchanged until his own death in 1946.
 The house then passed to Roy's sister Maud Messel.
-Maud already had a large London residence therefore 18 Stafford remained mostly unoccupied and unchanged.
+Maud already had a large London residence, and so 18 Stafford Terrace remained mostly unoccupied and unchanged.
 In the years leading up to Maud's death in 1960, the house had become increasingly fascinating to her daughter Anne, Countess of Rosse.
 This fascination led to Anne proposing the foundation of the Victorian Society in 1957, and in turn the continued preservation of the house largely as it had been lived in by Linley.

-Lady Rosse negotiated the sale of the house to the Greater London Council and the lease to the Victorian Society in 1980; the house was then opened to the public as a museum which included the furniture, art, and decorative schemes retained from its original inhabitants, Linley Sambourne and his household.
+Lady Rosse negotiated the sale of the house to the Greater London Council and the lease to the Victorian Society in 1980.
+The house was then opened to the public as a museum which included the furniture, art, and decorative schemes retained from its original inhabitants, Linley Sambourne and his household.
 Following the demise of the Greater London Council the ownership of the house transferred to the Royal Borough of Kensington and Chelsea in 1989.
 The Royal Borough continued to work with the Victorian Society until 2000, when the lease to the Victorian Society was not renewed.
-In 2022 the house was re-opened to the public by the council after a lengthy restoration and conversion of the kitchens into reception areas for the public.
+In 2022 the house was re-opened to the public by the council after a lengthy restoration and conversion of the kitchens into reception areas for visitors.